Why the four seasons of crypto matter to investors

 - Summer: Historically, most of bitcoin’s gains come directly after the halving.
 This “summer” period starts with the halving event and ends once the price of bitcoin hits its prior peak.
 Historically, this period has lasted about five months, on average.

-- Winter: The inevitable bear market comes when investors decide to lock in their gains, causing prices to drop while scaring off new investment.
-This “winter” period takes place between when the new high is reached and the price of bitcoin hits its next bottom.
-There have been four crypto winters since 2011, each lasting about 13 months, with sharp declines similar in magnitude to that of US equities during the Great Depression.
+- Winter: Crypto “winter” is likely here after bitcoin fell from its recent peak on Oct 6th 2025.
+The inevitable bear market comes when investors decide to lock in their gains, causing prices to drop while scaring off new investment.
+This “winter” period takes place between when the new high is reached and when the price of bitcoin hits its next bottom.
+There have been four full crypto winters since 2011, each lasting about 13 months, with sharp declines similar in magnitude to that of US equities during the Great Depression.

 - Spring: The crypto market tends to recover from its lows in anticipation of the coming summer period as investors try to get in before prices spike with the next bull market.
 This “spring” period of historical price momentum occurs between the latest bottom and the next halving event, starting the cycle anew.
 On average, it spans 17 months.